Toon Moene's Home Page

 The Daily Grind

-I work as a researcher at KNMI, the Dutch Weather Service, on improving the HIRLAM (until March 2012) and HARMONIE weather forecasting systems (like here and here).
+I worked as a researcher at KNMI, the Dutch Weather Service, on improving the HIRLAM (until March 2012) and HARMONIE weather forecasting systems (like here and here), until my retirement on the 1st of April, 2024.
+These are the slides of my last presentation, on the 19th of March, 2024.

-In short: My job is to predict the future, and I am paid to do this.
+In short: My job was to predict the future, and I was paid to do this.

 Both weather forecasting programs are (for the most part) written in the Fortran programming language.
 An "early" reference to Fortran was in the movie Hidden Figures, based on the book Hidden Figures: The American Dream and the Untold Story of the Black Women Who Helped Win the Space Race: